~/blog/llm-101-how-to-choose-a-model

 What if my computer doesn't have enough memory?

 Three options: 1) Pick a smaller model (7B or 14B), 2) Use a quantized version (Q4 is roughly one-third the size of the original — about 3.3x smaller in real files), 3) If you have a dedicated GPU, use its VRAM instead.
 Rough ceilings: 8 GB RAM → 7B, 16 GB → 14B, 32 GB → 30B.
-These are conservative — exact fit depends on free memory and context length.
+These are conservative — exact fit depends on your free memory and how much conversation history you give the AI.

 Which is better — Gemma, Llama, or Qwen?